RobBiddle/Get-RDAP/README.md

 `Get-RDAP` is a PowerShell cmdlet that retrieves Registration Data Access Protocol (RDAP) information for domain names, IP addresses, and Autonomous System Numbers (ASNs).

+If you'd prefer WHOIS information, you can use the `Get-WHOIS` cmdlet, which is available here: <https://github.com/RobBiddle/Get-WHOIS>

 ## Installation

 To install the `Get-RDAP` cmdlet, you can use the following command: